Argentine Figure Skating Championships

 The Argentine Figure Skating Championships (Campeonato Nacional Argentino de Patinaje sobre Hielo) are an annual figure skating competition organized by the Argentine Figure Skating Federation (Federación Argentina de Patinaje sobre Hielo) to crown the national champions of Argentina.
-Medals are awarded in men's singles and women's singles at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+Medals are awarded in men's singles and women's singles at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.